-- A. Discharge of treated wastewater to the Pacific Ocean at a location other than 34.388333° N Latitude and 119.521667° W Longitude is prohibited. - B. Discharges of any waste in any manner other than as described by this Order are prohibited.
+- A. Discharge of treated wastewater at a location other than Discharge Point 001 (to the Pacific Ocean at 34.388333° N Latitude and 119.521667° W Longitude) and Discharge Point 002 for recycled water use is prohibited. - B. Discharges of any waste in any manner other than as described by this Order are prohibited.